Fitness Facts And Myths You Should Be Aware Of

 Exercises that look or appear too involved and dramatic:

-I’ve seen some crazy exercises promoted on social media lately – here’s a few examples:
+I’ve seen some crazy exercises promoted on social media lately – here are a few examples:

 Exercises and fitness should be simple, functional and challenging but never damaging.
 They should be doable with the intent to grow and improve both physically and mentally.
 If they look too crazy and overly complicated to do, then it’s very likely you shouldn’t be doing them at all!